geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 I'll repost it in Discord right now about how to get speed.

 ##### **Geohot** [[00:03:47](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=227)]
-So...
+So..

 ##### **Geohot** [[00:03:52](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=232)]
-This is just like a list of...
+This is just like a list of..
 It's nice.
 We're finally kind of at the point where we can reasonably talk about these things.
 And I think it would just be this list.
 And if we did just this list, we'd be on par with PyTorch.
 So the first one on the list is upcasted warps.
 Maybe we'll get to locals later in the meeting.
-Upcasted warps mean...
+Upcasted warps mean..
 GPUs process data.
 GPUs are like single instruction multiple data machines.
 Or, well, SIMT is the acronym used because they don't appear like a SIMT machine.